lockss/lockss.github.io/administrators/manual/2.0-alpha3/appendix/microk8s.md

 	storage: disabled
 ```
 ### Starting and Stopping
 MicroK8s will continue running until you decide to stop it.
-You can stop top MicroK8s and its services by typing the command:
+You can stop MicroK8s and its services by typing the command:

 ```bash
   microk8s stop